kirenz/quarto-mssql-gemini/README.md

 7. Edit `.env` to add MSSQL credentials and `GEMINI_API_KEY`.

-8. Open the [quick start guide](docs/quickstart.md) and follow the steps to render your first asset.
+8. Open the [quick start guide](docs/quickstart.md) and follow the steps to create your first asset.

 ## Directory highlights